 Because Man's brain has been accordingly conditioned, the various impressions, particularly those of light, can thus adhere to it.
 The memory is then stored and can be even recalled; consequently, he assumes all these to be "the past."
 Have you ever tried to imagine what it would be like if you were unable to recall all the memories stored in your brain?
 Clearly, you would still be able to see all the changes taking place in the universe, but you wouldn't be able to recall what it was that you had just been through.
 It is as if you were seeing things undergoing a series of change, but without having the slightest recollection of any of the conditions prior to the latest change.
 You would not be able to remember your family members, not even yourself.
 You would not be able to express yourself in words, not even in your mind, because all these require the ability to recall things.
 After all these discussions we should by now have already understood the reason why we know about the past, and why we don't know about the future.

 We are all fully aware that in our childhood we had had a variety of experiences.
 The question now is, "Where have all these childhood experiences of ours, which had in fact been recorded as memories in our brains, gone?"
 Verily, a larger part of our childhood body condition has remained preserved, together with all our childhood memories, in our adult bodies.
 Similarly, a larger part of our adult body condition has remained preserved in our aged bodies.
 Thus, at the time a person recalls all his childhood kite-flying experiences, for instance, he seems to feel the childhood period that he had once had and all the things he had once experienced.
 Now, if you still find it difficult to comprehend where your childhood body has gone then, let's just take a balloon as an analogy.
 Let's say, to inflate the balloon to a particular size you need five seconds.
 Now, inflate it for another ten seconds to make it bigger, and inflate it again for another twenty seconds to make it even bigger.
 The question now is where has the balloon at its smallest size gone?
 Certainly, the answer is: The matter of the balloon, which was then at it's smallest, is still inside the balloon, which by now is at its biggest.
 Naturally, the word "seconds" used for the balloon has to be replaced with the word "years" when it comes to talking about the growth of Man.
+Though the balloon exemplified above may not be a perfect comparison for man with all his life process, yet the fact that the addition of external matter has caused the balloon to expand is reason enough for us to say that it is quite similar to man in that man too grows bigger and heavier with the entry of external matter into his body.
 What we are trying to imply by our experiment with the balloon above is that even with our bodies growing to such conditions as they are at the present, we are still preserving a larger part of that matter of our childhood bodies.
+What we mean here is the atoms not the configuration or the composition of the matter itself.
 If during its inflation, whereby it becomes bigger and bigger by the second, the balloon still exists at the present, the same thing holds true for the human body following its years of growth; Man always feels himself to be consistently at the present.
 (Relate this with "the feeling of existence" below.)

 Out of my confusion about this issue of time, I had once brought up to myself a question which, though "very common" as it may sound, has yet kept nagging me for years.
 "A few days ago I was in city X, and at present I am here.
 Where then is the 'I', who a few days ago was in city X?"
 I asked myself.
 Now, if I were to say that the "I" here at present is the same person as the "I" there a few days back and who is now experiencing "the present," would this not mean that the "I" is still the same person who has always been at the present, though "in a different condition"?